 If the lesion is benign, it can be removed for cosmetic purposes.
 These lesions are removed by means of small incisions after treatment with local anesthetic on an outpatient basis.
 Dr. Weinberg will usually recommend the treated area be kept clean and moist with the help of a dressing and either Polysporin or Cicaplast ointment.

 Scar revision is another treatment offered by Dr. Weinberg.
 Many individuals have been left with scars from accidents or prior surgeries.
 Sometimes the appearance of scars can be improved by non-surgical methods.
 For example, scars that are persistently red may respond to laser treatment.
 The same is true for stretch marks that are red or pink.
 Laser, or deep chemical peels, and even injectable fillers can improve the look of some acne scars.
 Raised scars, called keloids, can respond to injections of steroid medication.
 Others can only be improved surgically.
 As with all surgical procedures, there are possible complications that can occur with mole & scar removal.
 Potential complications specific to your surgery will be discussed in detail at your consultation.
-For a discussion of general risks of surgery, review Dr. Weinberg's What to Expect page.
+For a discussion of general risks of surgery, review Dr. Weinberg’s Your First Visit page.